 Section 48 Declaring nicotine-containing liquids and smokeless nicotine products for retail sale.
 It is proposed to amend the title and subsection 1 of the section so that the regulation would also cover smokeless nicotine products.
 A person who holds a retail licence for tobacco products issued under the old Tobacco Act (693/1976) could also sell smokeless nicotine products at the same point of sale after having submitted a written declaration to the municipality that granted the licence and having provided the municipality with an update of the information referred to in section 46, subsection 1.
-Such notification may be subject to a fee.
-If the operator has a retail licence for tobacco products issued under the current Tobacco Act, and they want to also sell smokeless nicotine products, they should notify the municipality of any change in the information provided in the previous licence application.
-Such a notice concerning a change of licence information would be free of charge.
+If the operator has a retail licence for tobacco products, they should notify the municipality of any change in the information provided in the previous licence application.
 It is a separate issue that the introduction of smokeless nicotine products for retail could increase the annual supervisory fee charged by the municipality for some retailers.